 8.3 Demonstrate perfected linguistic skills by means of studying grammatical and lexical subtleties of the French language;

-8.5 Analysed and gained a deeper understanding of concepts (both linguistic and cultural), and the relation between such concepts, in both French and English;
+8.4 Analyse and demonstrate a deep and cogent understanding of topics related to language and cultural studies, and the complex inter-relationships between such topics, in both French and English;

 8.5 Demonstrate the benefit of having had regular oral practice in French on an extensive range of topics, including academic topics, at an advanced level.